stefanes/cloudflared/README.md

-# Cloudflare tunnel with PowerShell
+# Cloudflare tunnels with PowerShell

 Connect a local Cloudflare tunnel to you network in a few easy steps.